 - His Computer on Stage: Because he switches between software programs throughout the presentation it does not work if his computer is located behind the stage or at the back of the room at an A/V table.
 He must have access on the stage.
 If John’s presentation falls directly after another presentation with no break time, please coordinate logistics with us in the case that the previous presenter needs their laptop on stage as well.
 We can give suggestions on connecting to a video switcher for immediate transition between the two presentations.
 John appreciates a confidence monitor, but because his computer is on stage with him, does not require it.

 - 16:9 Aspect Ratio: John’s presentation is NOT 4:3 (the old standard).
-His slides are designed for 1920X1080 resolution and look best when displayed on a screen optimized for 16X9 (you’re a/V contact will know exactly what this means).
-Letterboxing of the presentation is acceptable, if necessary.
+His slides are designed for 1920X1080 resolution and look best when displayed on a screen optimized for 16:9 (your A/V contact will know exactly what this means).
+Letter-boxing of the presentation is acceptable, if necessary.

 - Mini-Jack Audio hookup: John’s presentation does have embedded videos and music, so please include a mini-jack sound hookup that connects to the main sound system as part of your A/V requirements with the conference center.
 This should be in addition or as backup to HDMI sound, which isn’t always reliable.

 Please contact us on 303-777-3221 for any further A/V discussion.
 Otherwise, John’s Business Manager will contact you to schedule a logistics call a few weeks prior to the event.
 Thank you.